-Proposals for minerals and waste development will be granted where it is demonstrated that the proposal would protect public rights of way.
+Planning permission will be granted for minerals and waste development where it is demonstrated that the proposal would protect public rights of way.
 Where disruption of a right of way is unavoidable, convenient and safe diversion or the creation of an alternative route both during operations and following restoration of the site will be required.
 The opportunity will be taken, wherever possible, to secure appropriate, improved access into the countryside.